 Key takeaways:

-Design and construction professionals must constantly innovate and adapt to stay relevant and meet evolving customer demands.
+Design, construction and home improvement professionals must innovate and adapt to stay relevant in a competitive market.
 A strong online presence is no longer optional—it helps local customers find and trust your business.

 As people turn to the internet to find home improvement solutions, a well-crafted website can expand your reach and connect you with new clients.